django-auth-ldap/django-auth-ldap/docs/index.rst

 .. class:: LDAPBackend

+    :class:`~django_auth_ldap.backend.LDAPBackend` has one method that may be called directly and several that may be overridden in subclasses.

     .. method:: populate_user(username)

-        Populates the Django user for the given username.
+        Populates the Django user for the given LDAP username.
 This connects to the LDAP directory with the default credentials and attempts to populate the indicated Django user as if they had just logged in.
         :ref:`AUTH_LDAP_ALWAYS_UPDATE_USER` is ignored (assumed ``True``).

+    .. method:: get_or_create_user(self, username, ldap_user)

+        Given a username and an LDAP user object, this must return the associated Django User object.
+The ``username`` argument has already been passed through
+        :meth:`~django_auth_ldap.backend.LDAPBackend.ldap_to_django_username`.
+        You can get information about the LDAP user via ``ldap_user.dn`` and ``ldap_user.attrs``.
+The return value must be the same as ``User.objects.get_or_create()``: a (User, created) two-tuple.

+        The default implementation simply calls ``User.objects.get_or_create()``
+        with the username.
+Subclasses are welcome to associate LDAP users to Django users any way they like.

     .. method:: ldap_to_django_username(username)